ekokotov/real-redux-mobx-spikes/README.md

 # Redux-thunk, Redux-saga, MobX spike

-The main goal of this repo is to compare popular react state management approach for real part of application
+The main goal of this repo is to compare popular react state management approaches for some real part of an application (JWT login/sign up and dashboard)

 ## Getting Started
-/server folder contains necessary backend routes /redux-* and /mobx folders - different client implementations.
+*/server* folder contains necessary backend routes */redux-{saga/thunk}* and */mobx* folders - are source folders of different client implementations.

 ### Installing
 ```